Doug Naylor

-Douglas Rodger Naylor (born 31 December 1955) is an English comedy writer, science fiction writer, director and television producer.
+Douglas Rodger Naylor (born 31 December 1955) is an English writer, director, television producer and author, best known as the co-creator of the cult British sci-fi comedy series Red Dwarf.
+He has played a key role in shaping British comedy and science fiction television through his writing and production work.

 Life and career

 Naylor was born in Manchester, Lancashire, England, and studied at Chetham's School of Music and the University of Liverpool.
-In the mid-1980s Naylor created and wrote two comedy sketch shows for BBC Radio 4 entitled Cliché and Son of Cliché, as well as two sitcoms,Wrinkles and Wally Who? for the same station.
+In the mid-1980s, Naylor created and wrote two comedy sketch shows for BBC Radio 4 entitled Cliché and Son of Cliché, as well as two sitcoms, Wrinkles and Wally Who? for the same station.
 These shows were scripted by Naylor along with another writer, Rob Grant.
-This writing partnership was successful, with Grant and Naylor going on to co-write and produce numerous British radio and television series throughout the 1980s and 1990s, including programmes such as The Cannon and Ball Show, A Kick Up The Eighties, Three of A Kind, Comic Relief, Spitting Image and they wrote the singles, Father Christmas is on the Dole which charted in 1986 and The Chicken Song which was No. 1 in the charts for three weeks (1986).
-They created the sitcomThe 10 Percenters which was awarded "Best ITV Sitcom" at the 1996 British Comedy Awards for the second series after Grant had left the partnership.
+This writing partnership was successful, with Grant and Naylor going on to co-write and produce numerous British radio and television series throughout the 1980s and 1990s, including programmes such as The Cannon and Ball Show, A Kick Up The Eighties, Three of A Kind, Comic Relief, Spitting Image and they wrote the singles, "Father Christmas is on the Dole", which charted in 1986 and "The Chicken Song" which was No. 1 in the charts for three weeks (1986).
+They created the sitcomThe 10 Percenters, which was awarded "Best ITV Sitcom" at the 1996 British Comedy Awards for the second series after Grant had left the partnership.

 The collaborations between Grant and Naylor have often used the pseudonym Grant Naylor.
 Together, they wrote the British science fiction comedy television series Red Dwarf under this name.
 Their earlier radio sketch shows formed the basis for the show; Chris Barrie starred in both of these, as well as Red Dwarf.

-In 1994, an episode of Red Dwarf from the sixth series, Gunmen of the Apocalypse, won an International Emmy Award in the Popular Arts category, and in the same year the series was also awarded 'Best BBC Comedy Series' at the British Comedy Awards.
+In 1994, an episode of Red Dwarf from the sixth series, "Gunmen of the Apocalypse", won an International Emmy Award in the Popular Arts category, and in the same year the series was also awarded 'Best BBC Comedy Series' at the British Comedy Awards.
 The series attracted its highest ratings, of over eight million viewers, during the eighth series in 1999.